felparejav/Ramp_Up_Final/README.md

 ```
 To complete the challenge, create a branching strategy, provide a diagram of how the git flow works and the commands needed to interact to it for each actor in a software delivery team (developer, design lead, tester).

 ### 2. AWS

 The objective of this challenge is to set up the environments on which the application will run.

 To complete this challenge, create the environments to run the application you cloned in the last environment.

 There are 2 setups.
-Create the first one to complete the Challenge.
+Create at least the first one to complete the Challenge.

 #### SetUp 1